Layne lost her father to cancer in her mid-20s. She hopes to help others navigate their experience with loss.

 - Mom, sometimes I wish we could turn back time to lighter days, but we work with what we have.
 I want to appreciate every moment of time we get to share together.
 You are my number one.

 - Dad, I wish that I could be with you every moment so that I could hug you whenever you are feeling low.
 You mean so much to me.

 - You are a light to this world.
 You are a beautiful soul and remember that you have so many people who support you.

 - You are strong, brave, and light up this world with your magnetic nature.
 Continue to be your wonderful self.

 - We love you so much.
 You are a shining star.
 Continue to be magnificent.

 - I know it may be a scary time for you.
-Every time you are afraid, you have so many people who love you, thinking of you and praying for you.
+Every time you are afraid, you have so many people who love you and are thinking of you and praying for you.

-- Continue to dream, continue to be bright, continue to inspire.
+- Continue to dream, continue to be bright, and continue to inspire.

 - You are a beautiful person inside and out!
 You remind me of the miracle of life.